Azure/azure-c-shared-utility/testtools/umock_c/doc/umock_c.md

 -	void*
 -	const void*

+###Pointer types

+If no custom handler has beed registered for a pointer type, it shall be trated as void*.

 ###Custom types

 Custom types, like structures shall be supported by allowing the user to define a set of functions that can be used by umock_c to operate with these types.